-Faked moon landings!
-Ha! ha, ha, and I'll go to Mars!
+Caliban: Faked moon landings!
+Ha! ha, ha, and I'll go to Mars sans souci!

 Caliban: From east to west around our isle, of course, clockwise when spectated from above the North pole with Santa and his elves.

-With a lonely castle and the stars this could almost be Camelot.
+With a castle and the stars, this could almost be Camelot.

-with sorrow by day and perishing madness by night?
+Why must I labour with sorrow by day, then perishing madness by night?
 (He drinks more) The gods have laid sore troubles on me.

 (A crystalline voice ringing out of thin air says, "that was 'All My Children' not 'As the World Turns'.")